 All forms to be used for Brisbane MIND can be accessed below.
 Please note when you access these word documents they will appear at the bottom of your screen as a downloaded document.

-Contractor Representatives are able to apply to deliver group programs at any stage during the financial year by completing FORM 2 – Application for Group Therapy Program.
+Contract Representatives are able to apply for approval to conduct an approved Brisbane MIND group therapy program.
+Please complete and submit FORM 2 - Application for Group Therapy Program.

-Any provider is able to refer any client into any group program by completing FORM 3 – Approved Clinician Referral to Group Therapy Program.
+Any provider is able to refer any Brisbane MIND client into any Brisbane MIND approved group therapy program.
+Please complete and submit FORM 3 - Clinician Referral to Group Therapy Program.

 Contractor Representatives are responsible for advising Brisbane MIND if there is a change in provider availability.
 When a provider is away for more than two weeks, please complete and submit FORM 4 – Notification of Approved Clinician Leave of Absence.